d6y/richard.dallaway.com/_posts/2016-08-30-exoplanet-safari.md

 Let’s focus in on the graph.There are three key things we get from this graph.

 The first is that these changes repeat, which tells us the period of the orbit.
-You and I would call it a year, even thought it’s 4 days long in this case.
+You and I would call it a year, even thought it’s four days long in this case.

 That also tells us how far the planet is from the star.
 That’s due to Kepler’s Law — which tell us the duration of the orbit is proportional to the distance from the star.
 The further away from the star, the longer it takes to go around.
 If we know the properties of the star, we can work out how much energy is hitting the exoplanet, which will give us information about the temperature.

 We also know the mass of the planet.
 The height of this curve gives us that.
 More mass has a larger impact, and this peak is higher.
-Or looking at it another way, a tiny would would have no detectable effect on the wobble of the planet.
+Or looking at it another way, a tiny world would have no detectable effect on the wobble of the planet.

 We do not get the radius of the planet from this method.
-Now, 51 Peg b has been around for a while, and we know from follow-up work using different methods, not RV (Radius from follow-up last year looking for reflected light from the star).
+Now, 51 Peg b has been around for a while, and we know from follow-up work using different methods, not RV.
 And generally, I think that’s what you want: throw as many techniques as you can at a planet, and get confirmation from different techniques.

 So that’s what we know about 51 Peg b.
 It’s very different from our solar system, shook up how we thought planets form, and it did seem to kick start exoplanet discovery.